-For the same reason a red-light camera ticket doesn’t affect your premium, a ticket from an ASE doesn’t as well.
+For the same reason a red-light camera ticket doesn’t affect your premium, a ticket from an ASE camera doesn’t as well.
 There’s no way to know who was driving when the camera caught the vehicle speeding.
 That doesn’t mean, however, the fines are not significant.
-The fines are considerable because ASE cameras a generally located in Community Safety Zones.
+The fines are considerable because ASE cameras are generally located in Community Safety Zones.

 Community Safety Zones are locations where schools are found.
 These are areas where a driver should know to expect children nearby and drive even more carefully.
 As a result, the cost of a speeding ticket can be significant for those who set aside safety.

 In Ontario, the fine for speeding in these zones starts at $5.00 per kilometre over the limit and increases the faster you go.
 And, if you’re caught going 50 km/h or more over the limit, you don’t need to worry about getting a speeding ticket in the mail.
 Instead, you’ll receive a court date with a Justice of the Peace.

 |Kilometre per hour over posted speed limit||Set fine|